nine7nine/Linux-NSPA/Documentation/userspace-api/winesync.rst

 .. c:macro:: WINESYNC_IOC_WAIT_ALL

-  Poll on a list of objects, atomically acquiring all of them.
+  Poll on a list of objects, waiting until all of them are simultaneously signaled.
 Takes a pointer to struct :c:type:`winesync_wait_args`, which is used identically to ``WINESYNC_IOC_WAIT_ANY``, except that ``index`` is always filled with zero on success.

-  This function attempts to simultaneously acquire all of the given objects.
-If unable to do so, it sleeps until all objects become simultaneously signaled, subsequently acquiring them, or the timeout expires.
-In the latter case the ioctl fails with ``ETIMEDOUT`` and no objects are modified.
+  This function sleeps until all of the given objects are signaled.
+If all objects are not simultaneously signaled at any point before the timeout expires, it fails with ``ETIMEDOUT``.

   Objects may become signaled and subsequently designaled (through acquisition by other threads) while this thread is sleeping.
-Only once all objects are simultaneously signaled does the ioctl acquire them and return.
+Only once all objects are simultaneously signaled does the ioctl return.

+  The flag ``WINESYNC_WAIT_FLAG_GET`` may optionally be specified for some or all of the objects, in which case the function will also simultaneously acquire every object so marked.
 The entire acquisition is atomic and totally ordered with respect to other operations on any of the given objects.

-  If an inconsistent mutex is acquired, the ioctl fails with ``EOWNERDEAD``.
-Similarly to ``WINESYNC_IOC_WAIT_ANY``, all objects are nevertheless marked as acquired.
+  If any mutex waited for is inconsistent at the time the function returns, the ioctl fails with ``EOWNERDEAD``.
+Similarly to ``WINESYNC_IOC_WAIT_ANY``, the function may be considered to have succeeded, and all objects marked with ``WINESYNC_WIAT_FLAG_GET`` are still acquired.
 Note that if multiple mutex objects are specified, there is no way to know which were marked as inconsistent.

   Unlike ``WINESYNC_IOC_WAIT_ANY``, it is not valid to pass the same